manjg/recSys/README.md

-### Content Aware RecSys
+### Hybrid model based on contents and collaborative filtering

-Your task is to create a system that can recommend movies to users based on the dataset found [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/data).
-You will need to login to kaggle to download the data.
-The enriched MovieLens dataset contains the following files:
+This Movie recommendation system recommends movies to users based on the dataset found [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/data)

 * movies_metadata.csv: The main Movies Metadata file.
 Contains information on 45,000 movies featured in the Full MovieLens dataset.
 Features include posters, backdrops, budget, revenue, release dates, languages, production countries and companies.
 * keywords.csv: Contains the movie plot keywords for our MovieLens movies.
 Available in the form of a stringified JSON Object.